Segence/docker-hadoop/README.md

 You can log into the *namenode* (master) by issuing `docker exec -it hadoop-master bash` and to the *datanode* (slave) by `docker exec -it hadoop-slave1 bash`.

+For a single datanode cluster, replication has to be set to 1, otherwise clients won't be able to copy files into HDFS.
+To change the default replication (2) simply change the `dfs.replication` entry to 1 in the `$HADOOP_CONF_DIR/hdfs-site.xml` file.

 ### Setting up a standalone Hadoop cluster